Learn, curate, reflect, certify!

 After successful completion of the online learning program, you’ll have six months to prepare and submit a portfolio, which typically takes about 40 hours to curate.
 During the process, you can access support resources as well as a community of others seeking the ISTE Certification.

-Once submitted, a team of ISTE Standards experts will review your portfolio.
+Once submitted, ISTE will review your portfolio.
 Successfully meet the criterion and you’ll become an ISTE Certified Educator!

 Are you ready to be an ISTE Certified Educator?